EnriqueITE/PixelGuard/PRIVACY.md

 # PixelGuard Privacy Notice

 ## Summary
 - PixelGuard only scans the HTML of messages you open locally in Thunderbird to flag tracking pixels, links, and external images.
-No telemetry or account data is collected.
+It never interferes with remote requests or transmits message data elsewhere, and no telemetry or account data is collected.
 - Settings such as whitelist entries, UI theme, and detection counters are saved using `browser.storage.local`; they never leave your device unless you enable Thunderbird Sync.

 ## Data PixelGuard Processes